taminaru/dogecord/docs/other/updating.md

 Loading modules by instances is now unsupported.
 This means you cannot do, for example, `module.exports = new Command(...)` or `handler.load(new Listener(...))`.
-Subsequently, this also means that the constructor for AkairoModule and related have also changed.
+Subsequently, this also means that the constructor for DogeCordModule and related have also changed.
 The constructor is now `(id, options)` instead of `(id, exec, options)`.
-The `exec` method is now also not on the AkairoModule prototype and should be implemented where needed when extending.
+The `exec` method is now also not on the DogeCordModule prototype and should be implemented where needed when extending.

-The AkairoHandler method `add` has been removed.
+The DogeCordHandler method `add` has been removed.
 Use the `load` with a full path instead.

-The AkairoHandler events `add` and `reload` have been removed.
+The DogeCordHandler events `add` and `reload` have been removed.
 The `load` event will now take care of both.
 When reloaded, the `load` event will pass a second parameter which is a boolean, signifying that is was a reload.